pema-s/techwritingandbeyond/about_me.md

 ![Pema](/assets/images/Pema_display_pic.png)

-Hola!
+<em>Hola!</em>

 I'm a technical writer by luck and a tech docs ethusiast by choice.
-I love all things doc and I'm on the path to learning developer to create docs that matter!
+I love all things docs and I'm on the path to learning developer experience to create docs that matter!

 Connect with me on [LinkedIn](https://www.linkedin.com/in/pema-sherpa-technical-writer/)